09/25/20007: Hard Rock Park picturesDowntown Myrtle Beach

 2501 North King's Highway

-Opened in 1975, this was the first mall in the region, along Highway 17 near the Convention Center.
+Opened on Wednesday, April 16th, 1975, this was the first mall in the region, along Highway 17 near the Convention Center.
 At that time, it was fairly large, with 450,000 square feet of shopping space on 57 acres.
-Memorable parts of this mall were: the central food court with the huge clock made out of lights; the "Magic Cavern" arcade, the hobby shop across from the arcade and the Record Bar a couple of doors down; the Radio Shack for electronic parts, and the fantasic lemonade from Chik-Fil-A. I haven't actually liked many malls; this is one of the very few that I enjoyed going to.
+Memorable parts of this mall were: the central food court with the huge clock made out of lights; the "Magic Cavern" arcade, the hobby shop across from the arcade and the Record Bar a couple of doors down; the Radio Shack for electronic parts, and the fantasic lemonade from the area's first Chik-Fil-A. I haven't actually liked many malls; this is one of the very few that I enjoyed going to.

 1992 Pictures

+This mall had the "worlds largest clock", originally a series of blue and orange globes as the seconds and minutes, with seats beneath it shaped like clock gears.
+It was later renovated to include the numbers shown in these pictures.
 Demolition started in December 2005, finished in June 2006.
 Its just a big empty lot now- nothing is left but the out-building in the corner of the lot.
-The former mall's owner, Burroughs & Chapin, has no current plans for this property, and it it sitting mostly empty.
+The former mall's owner, Burroughs & Chapin, has no current plans for this property, and it is sitting mostly empty.
+The Chik-Fil-A was the first local branch, opened in 1976 by John Shaw, a textile mill worker from Greenville.
+At the time, there were less than 50 of these restaurants nationwide.
+He went on to open several others in the MB area.
 Links:

 GREENS BEVERAGES